UAV-AVL/Benchmark/README.md

 <!-- Download-->
 ### ⬇️: Download the dataset and the model weights

-We put our dataset(1/25) [Baidu Netdisk]()
-Just download the dataset and replace the ./Data folder in our script.
+Our dataset(1/25) is available at [Baidu Netdisk](https://pan.baidu.com/s/17U7YkFIwKcGjl-FmXmNlxg?pwd=ki5n) Please download the dataset and replace the ./Data folder in the script.

 The model weights for image retrieval and matching are avaiable at [CAMP](https://github.com/Mabel0403/CAMP) and [Roma](https://github.com/Parskatt/RoMa).
 We also put them on  [Baidu Netdisk](https://pan.baidu.com/s/1EqnCKiAiQfwDM7Y3LQ0QLg?pwd=q42r)